fike/packer-images/README.md

   provider: virtualbox
   version: 20170103
 ```
-* description_box.md - Description to use into Atlas box repository
+* description_box.md - Description to use in Atlas box repository

-* description_version.md - Description to use any change version
+* description_version.md - Description to use to change all version

 ### Atlas Waiter

-This is a Ruby script to manager metadata and box on Atlas.
-Requirements to run
+This is a Ruby script to manage metadata and boxes on Atlas.
+Requirement to run
 is Ruby (tested 2.3 version).

 ```